joakim-olsson/Stock-Application/README.md

 Download the Java wrapper, build the jar file and include it in the library.
 If you decide to build the jar file with Maven you will need to download an additional gson jar and also include it in the library.

-Download link for gson: https://repo1.maven.org/maven2/com/google/code/gson/gson/2.6.2/
+Download link for the gson jar: https://repo1.maven.org/maven2/com/google/code/gson/gson/2.6.2/